mwouts/jupytext/docs/formats.md

 See how our `World population.ipynb` notebook is [represented](https://github.com/mwouts/jupytext/blob/master/demo/World%20population.lgt.py) in that format.

-### The `bare` format
+### The `nomarker` format

-The `bare` format is a variation of the `light` format with no cell marker at all.
+The `nomarker` format is a variation of the `light` format with no cell marker at all.
 Please note that this format does not provide round-trip consistency - code cells are split on code paragraphs.
-By default, the `bare` format still includes a YAML header - if you prefer to also remove the header, set `"notebook_metadata_filter": "-all"` in the jupytext section of your notebook metadata.
+By default, the `nomarker` format still includes a YAML header - if you prefer to also remove the header, set `"notebook_metadata_filter": "-all"` in the jupytext section of your notebook metadata.

 ### The `percent` format